sumonbarai/sumonbarai/README.md

 <h3 align="center">A passionate FullStack Developer from Bangladesh</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-I have been learning coding for about 3 years.
+<p align="center">I have been learning coding for about 3 years.
 I started with HTML CSS and JavaScript.
 Now I am working on React js.
-I have really found a passion for front-end development.
+I have really found a passion for front-end development.</p>

 * 🌍  I'm based in Bangladesh
 * ✉️  You can contact me at [sumonbarai78@gmail.com](mailto:sumonbarai78@gmail.com)